-During the year the Group's original rent.com.au business (defined as Group results less RentPay impact) achieved its goal of EBITDA profitability off the back of strong revenue growth, earning an EBITDA profit of \$117,468.
-The new RentPay business incurred an EBITDA loss of \$806,524 as resources were allocated to building a new rental payments system which is the primary product via which the Group seeks to gain market share within the tenancy period.
+During the year the Group's original rent.com.au business (defined as Group results less RentPay impact) maintained EBITDA profitability throughout each quarter of the year, earning an EBITDA profit of \$220,779 (30 June 2021: \$115,425).
+The new RentPay business incurred an EBITDA loss of \$1,822,380 as resources were allocated to operating and further developing the new rental payments system which is the primary product via which the Group seeks to gain market share within the tenancy period.